apache/spark/docs/running-on-yarn.md

 ## Launching your application with Apache Oozie

 Apache Oozie can launch Spark.
 In a secure cluster, the launched application will need the relevant tokens to access the cluster's services.
 If Spark is launched with a keytab, this is automatic.
 However, if Spark is to be launched without a keytab, the responsibility for setting up security must be handed over to Oozie.

+The details of configuring Oozie for secure clusters and obtaining credentials for a job can be found on the [Oozie web site](http://oozie.apache.org/) in the "Authentication" section of the specific release's documentation.

-The Oozie workflow configuration must be set up for Oozie to request all tokens, including:
+For Spark applications, the Oozie workflow must be set up for Oozie to request all tokens, including:

 - The YARN resource manager.
 - The local HDFS filesystem.